Skip to content

 )

-# --- Assign proper torsion parameters ---
+# --- Assign proper and improper torsion parameters ---

 torsion_terms: list[_TorsionTerm] = []

-for param in params:
+for torsion, param in proper_assignments:

 force_index = torsion_force.addTorsion(